 Here are some steps toward releasing the victim and regaining your power:

 All change begins with awareness.
 When you recognize yourself as someone clinging to a victim mentality, and you see how it's holding you back from living a full and happy life, you've taken the first step toward recovery.
-Of course self-honesty is essential.
-It may be embarrassing or uncomfortable to admit you have this mindset, but it is truly a courageous shift toward growth.
+Of course, self-honesty is essential.
+It may be embarrassing or uncomfortable to admit you have this victim mindset, but it is truly a courageous shift toward growth.

 In order to heal and move past your inner pain, you must forgive.
 You must forgive other people who have harmed you, and you must forgive yourself.
 Holding on to anger and pain doesn't change the past or change the person who hurt you.
 It only poisons you with resentment and negativity.
 Make a daily decision to forgive and be determined to live a successful and happy life in spite of your past.

 Make a proactive decision to no longer allow your story to serve as an excuse for anything.
 Take personal responsibility for your choices and behavior.
 Empower yourself as the CEO of your own life.

 Gratitude as a way of life